What Muscles Does Boxing Work? Does Boxing Build Muscle? (Study Says No)

 In general, any sort of morning physical routine will help people to stay in the present moment, allowing them to attain greater focus, clarity, and remain calm going into their day.

-Increased Agility, Flexibility, and Speed
+Increased Agility, Flexibility, & Speed

 One should be able to intuitively gather that the more a person boxes, the more agile, flexible, and quick they will become.
 As mentioned earlier, when a boxer is throwing punches and dodging in and out of them simultaneously, the body is using a ton of energy to maintain constant movement.